 Review of Twin Creeks Country Club Cedar Park

-Twin Creeks Country Club is a par 72 7033 yard Fred Couples signature course that meanders through 195 acres of very pretty and picturesque west Austin hill country.
-Twin creeks have etched valleys out of the natural limestone and are part of what make this outstanding 18 holes challenging and fun to play.
+Twin Creeks Country Club is a par 72 7033 yard Fred Couples signature course that meanders through 195 acres of very pretty, hilly, and picturesque west Austin hill country.
+Twin creeks that have etched valleys out of the natural limestone and come into play on several holes are part of what make this outstanding 18 holes challenging and fun to play.